Troy Deeney

 Deeney started his professional career at Walsall.
 He spent a brief spell on loan with Southern League Premier Division club Halesowen Town during the 2006–07 season.
 He transferred to Championship club Watford in 2010 and captained the team to promotion to the Premier League in the 2014–15 season.
-After 11 years and more than 400 matches with Watford, he left the club as a free agent in August 2021 and signed for Birmingham City.
+After 11 years and more than 400 matches with Watford, he left the club as a free agent in August 2021 and spent two years with Birmingham City.
+He joined Forest Green Rovers in August 2023 in a player/coach role and became permanent manager later that year, but was sacked in January 2024.

 Early life

-Deeney was born in Birmingham, West Midlands, one of three children born to his parents, and grew up in Chelmsley Wood.
+Troy Matthew Deeney was born on 29 June 1988 in Solihull, West Midlands, one of three children born to his parents, and grew up in Chelmsley Wood.
 At the age of 10, Deeney and his mother were assaulted by his father, leading to visits from social services.
 The couple split when Deeney was 11 with his mother taking custody of their children.
 He maintained a relationship with his father, who was a drug dealer in Deeney's local area.
 Deeney was expelled from school when he was 14, before returning at the age of 15 but left at 16 without any GCSEs.
 Since 2012 he has earned GCSEs in English, Science and Maths.